Wilfongjt/adoptadrain/README.md

 # adoptadrain
 Adopt a Drain

-Containerize version of adopt-a-drain (AAD) that seperates the AAD web site from the supporting services.
+A containerized version of adopt-a-drain (AAD).

+## Features
+* Docker-compose
+* Separate services from main website
+*